munair/biopset-documentation/theory/fundamentals/selling-options.md

 The early withdrawal fee does not apply after the 14-day lockup period expires and the percentage may change depending on governance decisions.
 {% endhint %}

+### Option Pricing
+As a writer your funds are used to counterparty user created ATM (At the money) options.
+This means that the Strike Price of an option created against a BIOPset liquidity pool is always the current price of a option.

+{% hint style="info" %}
+Example: The price of ETH is $1870.
+Traders can purchase a option that the price will be higher or lower then $1870 when the option time completes.
+They cannot purchase a option at a higher or lower strike price like $1500 or $2000 as is common in option systems like [hegic](https://hegic.co)
+{% endhint %}

+This means writers only ever accept options (lock liquidity against the Trader's money) based on the current market price (as received from the oracle) of the asset in question.
+The strike price is based automatically on the oracle and is not a user input sent by the Trader.